-Things to consider are whether you can shoot HD or 4K video; whether you can zoom while shooting (many lower-end models cannot); whether there is noticeable noise from zooming during recording; whether there is an external microphone jack; frame rate; and output format (AVI, MP4, etc.).
+Things to consider are whether you can shoot HD or 4K video; if you can zoom while shooting (many lower-end models cannot); whether there is noticeable noise from zooming during recording; if there is an external microphone jack; frame rate; and output format (AVI, MP4, etc.).
 You might also be interested in a camera that can take still photos from recorded video.

 - Other features

 There are so many other features that manufacturers use to differentiate their digital cameras.
 Some include: battery life, GPS, WiFi, NFC, number of preset settings, the ability to manually configure settings, the ability to shoot in raw image format (RAW), the size and resolution of the back LCD display, viewfinder, type of autofocus (phase detection vs. contrast detection) and number of focus points, time-lapse recording, panorama, macro mode, 3D, etc.

 This is a question of being honest with yourself.
 If you are not the kind of person to read the manual and learn the various features and settings a digital camera offers, you are probably best off not buying an expensive camera.

 This is another area that requires honesty about where you want to take your photo skills in the future.
 If you are still a beginner but hope to make photography a serious hobby, it may be a good idea to pay for more digital camera than you can currently use with your current skills.
 A good choice is a mid-range camera that will let you change lenses.
 Different lenses will open up lots of shots you cannot get with lower-end cameras.
 On the other hand, if you are happy using auto mode to get “good enough” shots, you’ll be wasting your money on a mid-range camera.